This is a list of surnames in which the length is 3.

 Originally given to a person who lived on or near a leah

-Means "fox" in Polish.
-It is a nickname for a sly person.
+in Polish, a nickname for a sly person.

 From Chinese 刘 (liú)